I’m a psychologist who is passionate about helping people heal and grow.

 Experience

 My expertise extends beyond books and into actual face-to-face experience with people.
-I have been providing mental health and psychological services for over 10 years.
+I have been providing mental health and psychological services for well over a decade.
 That’s why I understand that each person is unique and requires a personalized approach.
 No cookie-cutter solutions here.

 You can read more about my experience below or if you’d like to take the next step, schedule a free 15-minute phone consultation to see how I can help.